This site uses affiliate links and I may earn a commission at no extra cost to you.

 Notes

-• The key to a perfectly baked cake is to measure your ingredients correctly.
+• Measure the flour correctly: The key to a perfectly baked cake is to measure your ingredients correctly.
 When measuring in cups, do not use them to scoop the dry ingredients directly.
 Instead, use a spoon to transfer the dry goods into the measuring cups.
 Then run the spoon’s handle on top to level it out.

-• Do not overmix your batter, or you will end up with a tough and dense cake.
+• Avoid over-mixing the batter: Do not overmix your batter, or you will end up with a tough and dense cake.
 Don’t worry if you see a few lumps.

-• Check for doneness by inserting a toothpick or skewer at the center of the cake.
+• Check for doneness: Check by inserting a toothpick or skewer at the center of the cake.
 If it comes out clean, your cake is done.
 Take note that your baking time depends on the size of the pan and the type of oven used.

 Nutrition